-MinNote / MaxNote allow you to alter the MinNote or MaxNote settings in real time.
+MinNote/MaxNote allow altering the MinNote or MaxNote settings in real time.

 Transpose allows you to alter the key transposition in real time.

 Caution: Do not change this setting while holding notes, or stuck notes may result.
 If you do get a stuck note, don't panic-just click on the Panic icon to turn all notes off.